Explore UAB

 • Letter of support by nominator.
 If self-nominating, please provide background on course and testimonials if available.

-• A faculty-written assessment (one - three pages) of how the course meets each of the selection criteria, as described above.
+• A document of 1-3 pages explaining how the course meets each of the selection criteria, as described above.
+This is to be written by the nominated faculty member.

 • Letters from students (one - three letters) who have taken the course, describing how the course affected their learning.

-• Supporting document (three - 10 pages) including student feedback and evaluations of the course.
+• Supporting document (3-10 pages) including student feedback and evaluations of the course.

 • Completed docxCanvas course access form.